Apply to RISE now!

 • Live in or near one of our hub cities

-• Attending a jam-packed, all expenses paid retreat from September 12th to 14th in Winnipeg
+• Attending a mandatory, jam-packed, all expenses paid retreat from February 20 to 22, 2026 (location to be determined soon)

 What to expect: